davetrollope/gitstats/README.md

 # GitStats

-This application is designed to provide collection and visualization of pull request data from Github.
+This application provides collection and visualization of pull request data from Github.
+It is a [Rails 5](http://rubyonrails.org) application

 There are two sides to this application: